scala/scala/README.md

 ## Community build

-The Scala community build is a central element for testing Scala releases.
+The Scala community build is an important method for testing Scala releases.
 A community build can be launched for any Scala commit, even before the commit's PR has been merged.
 That commit is then used to build a large number of open-source projects from source and run their test suites.

-To request a community build run on your PR, just ask in a comment on the PR and a Scala team member will take care of it. ([details](https://github.com/scala/community-builds/wiki#can-i-run-it-against-a-pull-request-in-scalascala))
+To request a community build run on your PR, just ask in a comment on the PR and a Scala team member (probably @SethTisue) will take care of it. ([details](https://github.com/scala/community-builds/wiki#can-i-run-it-against-a-pull-request-in-scalascala))

 Community builds run on the Scala Jenkins instance.
 The jobs are